Home Consciousness How Your Faith in Soulmates Is Affecting Your Relationship—What Science Has to Say

 Relationships grow with mutual effort and love only.

-1. Is this someone I want to be with or is there someone better destined for me?
+1. Is this someone I want to be with, or is there someone better suited for me?

 2. What’s the best that can be done by me?